- Face to face with Oceanic white tips

 Alex will also be giving daily lectures on board covering reef wide angle photography, shark photography, making the most of covering caverns and caves and reef fish portraits.
 In the evenings there will be group review sessions.

-As well as the oceanics and turtles, there are many diving highlights to look forward to snapping.
+As well as the oceanics and dolphins, there are many diving highlights to look forward to snapping.

-Fury Shoal is another area of the Red Sea that is packed with must see dive sites for photographers.
+Fury Shoal and St Johns are further areas of the Red Sea that is packed with must see dive sites for photographers.
 Here the hard corals steal the show.
 There are numerous macro subjects so you can switch out your wide angle lens and focus on fish portraiture.
+Several of the reefs in this region have shallow cave systems where you can experiment with light.
+The splendid anemones are usually very popular subjects!

 Embarkation